Prompting Basics

 Best Practices Checklist

-Before submitting a prompt, ask:
+Before you send a prompt, ask:

 Quick Reference

-Make your prompts:
+Make your prompts

 • Clear (no ambiguity)